 Tip 4: If you're using an IUD with your menstrual cup, ask your gynaecologist to clip the strings shorter.
 This means that they will hang directly into your menstrual cup.
 Sometimes if they sit on the rim, they prevent the suction from being created.

 2. Your Ruby Cup is leaking because it’s overflowing

-Solution: If you’re not already using a Ruby Cup Medium, consider switching size, or if you already use a Ruby Cup Medium, look into a menstrual cup with an even larger capacity or empty more frequently if possible.
+Solution: If you’re not already using a Ruby Cup Medium, consider switching to this larger size.
+If you already use a Ruby Cup Medium, look into a menstrual cup with an even larger capacity, or empty it more frequently if possible.

 Solution: Run your finger around your cup and try to feel if the cervix is outside of it.
 If so, take the cup out and re-insert it.
 Letting your Ruby Cup pop open further down in the vaginal canal can also reduce the risk of the cup opening next to the cervix instead of below.

 4. Bowel movements can cause short leaks